By STACEY CLOSSER, The Fiscal Times

-Americans are known to bristle come April 15, but nearly 240 years after the founders threw a Boston Tea Party to protest unfair taxes, citizens are using less dramatic – but no less creative – ways to test the tax code.
+Americans are known to bristle come April 15, but nearly 240 years after the founders threw a Boston Tea Party to protest unfair taxes, we find other less dramatic – but no less creative – ways to challenge the tax code.
 Modern-day challenges often end in U.S. Tax Court, where citizens can go to take on the Internal Revenue Service.

 The basic questions that get brought up in Tax Court seem straightforward enough: What is income and what are its related expenses?
 The specifics can get, well, flat-out weird.